light-ripple/Ripple-Auto-Installer/README.md

 $ chmod +x ripple
 $ sudo ./ripple --help
 ```
-Note: use sudo. for example: `sudo ripple.sh --all` to install & setup full ripple stack with dependencies.
+Note: use sudo. for example: `sudo ripple --all` to install & setup full ripple stack with dependencies.

 ### After Installation Steps
 * Certificate
 Edit <a href=https://github.com/Uniminin/Ripple-Auto-Installer/blob/master/Main/openssl.cnf>openssl.cnf</a> and run <a href=https://github.com/Uniminin/Ripple-Auto-Installer/blob/master/Main/gencert.sh>gencert.sh</a> to generate certificates.
 Use `cert.pem` and `key.pem` in your nginx configuration and `cert.pem` in your switcher.
-Use this on your site:
+Use this on your site: (don't forget to replace ripple domain to your own ones)
 ```
 git clone https://github.com/Neilpang/acme.sh.git
 cd acme.sh